-The draft regulations propose that a Single-Story Overlay District may be established in any portion of a Single-Family Residential (R-1) Zone where at least 75% of the existing homes are single-story.
-In addition, the draft regulations propose that the boundaries of the Single-Story Overlay District must be well-defined as an identifiable neighborhood; i.e. correspond with natural or man-made features (including, but not limited to, streets, waterways, tract boundaries and similar features).
+The draft regulations propose that a Single-Story Overlay District may be established in any portion of a Single-Family Residential (R-1) Zone where a minimum of 75% of the existing homes are single-story.
+In addition, the draft regulations propose that the boundaries of the Single-Story Overlay District must be well-defined as an identifiable neighborhood; i.e. correspond with natural or manmade features (including, but not limited to, streets, waterways, tract boundaries and similar features), and be one (1) or more entire city block(s) or one (1) or more entire subdivision tract(s), or street face(s) opposite of one another within a block.